 It takes a lot of resilience.

 So perhaps that’s why the midrash closes with the image of Joseph.
-That – God and Israel agree – is how to move forward.
-Joseph – such a symbol of resilience.
+That – God and Israel agree – is the symbol of how to move forward.
+Joseph – such an icon of resilience.
 Subject to his brothers’ hatred, who nearly killed him, then abandoned him, then sold him into slavery, which led to his eventual imprisonment.

-Even in the face of such unimaginable and justified anger, Joseph forgave them and built a future together with them.
+Even in the face of such unimaginable and justified anger, Joseph forgave them and ultimately laid the groundwork for a future together with them.

-The rabbis close by teaching that if Joseph could speak to his brothers with kind and comforting words after all they did to him, then all the more so could the Holy Blessed One be kind and comforting to Israel.”
+The rabbis close the midrash by teaching that if Joseph, of all people, could speak to his brothers with kind and comforting words after all they did to him, then all the more so could the Holy Blessed One be kind and comforting to Israel.

-God had to turn to us for a model of comfort.
+God had to turn to us humans for a model of comfort.

 But – like Israel – only when we’re ready.

 May these next seven weeks help us get there, and may we help each other.